-The Access for Justice Foundation was set up by the legal profession.
+The Access to Justice Foundation was set up by the legal profession.
 We are the only national charity solely focused on funding and supporting access to justice.
 The Foundation give grants to advice agencies across the country that provide legal advice on a range of issues.

 To increase funding for the advice and pro bono sectors to ensure we meet the needs of our beneficiaries, to include local and regional fundraising.